Read this article summarized with

 • Final approval for compliance documentation (ISO, FDA, GMP)

 AI produces a strong first draft.
 Your process experts turn it into a reliable work instruction.
-The difference is that the expert spends 10 minutes reviewing instead of 4 hours writing.
+The expert spends 10 minutes reviewing instead of 4 hours writing.

 TranslationManual rewrite per languageAI with review workflow

-Both methods produce usable video work instructions.
-The manual method gives you full control over every word.
+Both methods produce usable work instructions.
+Manual gives you control over every word.
 AI gets you to a reviewable draft in a fraction of the time.

 For a deeper comparison of general AI tools (ChatGPT, Gemini) vs. purpose-built SOP software, see our ChatGPT vs SOP software breakdown.